pbb2291/grass-biomass/README.md

 # grass-biomass
-Methods and model for prediction grass biomass.
+Methods and models for predicting grass biomass.